indianajson/open-assets/README.md

 <h2> Known Limitations</h2>
 - <b>Background preview</b> does not accurately reflect the movement speed of the background as it will appear in-game with the same velocity values.
 The renderer will need to be refactored in order to more accurately display background movement.
+- <b>Tile/Object preview</b> sometimes shows the animation for a different tile if scrolling to fast with arrows.
+This is resolved by moving down or up one row and back again.